collinc04/collinc04/README.md

 ## stay awhile and have some fun!

-Linkedin: https://www.linkedin.com/in/collin-cook-00a81b367/ -feel free to connect
+LinkedIn: https://www.linkedin.com/in/collin-cook-00a81b367/ -feel free to connect

 and maybe even leave a like or a star on one of my projects..?